GSometimes/food-friends-memories-design-challenge-starter/README.md

 # You Made It?

-Toast to your success with a glass of moscato and uncrustables french toast.
+Toast to your success with a glass of moscato and uncrustables French toast.
 You've earned it!